Leicester City football club owner's helicopter crashes outside stadium

-LEICESTER, England (Reuters) - A helicopter belonging to Leicester City football club owner Vichai Srivaddhanaprabha crashed in a ball of flames in the club’s car park on Saturday, British media said.
+LEICESTER, England (Reuters) - A helicopter belonging to Leicester City football club owner Vichai Srivaddhanaprabha crashed in a ball of flames in the club’s car park on Saturday after a Premier League match, British media said.

-It was not known whether Vichai, a father of four and the founder of duty-free giant King Power International, was in the helicopter which had taken off just moments before from the pitch, about an hour after the end of the game.
+It was not known whether Vichai, a father of four and the founder of duty-free giant King Power International, was in the helicopter when it spiraled out of control and crashed just yards from the pitch, around an hour after the game had ended.

-The helicopter just cleared the top of the stadium before spiraling out of control and plummeting to the ground and exploding, eye witnesses said.
+According to eyewitnesses, the helicopter just cleared the top of the stadium before it started to spin.
+It then plummeted to the ground and burst into flames.

-Leicester police said they were dealing with an incident near the club’s King Power Stadium and that emergency services were also at the scene.

-A spokesman for the club said: “We are assisting Leicestershire Police and the emergency services in dealing with a major incident at King Power Stadium.
+A spokesman for the Midlands club said: “We are assisting Leicestershire Police and the emergency services in dealing with a major incident at King Power Stadium.”

-“The Club will issue a more detailed statement once further information has been established.”
+“Within a second it dropped like a stone to the floor...Luckily it did spiral for a little while and everybody sort of ran, sort of scattered.
+As far as we are aware nobody around the car park was caught up in this problem.”

+In Thailand, officials at King Power said they could not yet comment on the crash or say whether Vichai had been aboard.

-Vichai has become a huge favorite with the fans after he bought the unfancied side in 2010, before they stunned the world of soccer by beating the likes of Manchester United, Liverpool and Chelsea to win the Premier League title in 2016.
+Vichai is a huge favorite with the fans after he bought the unfancied side from central England in 2010 and they went on to stun the soccer world by winning the league title in 2016.

+According to Forbes magazine he is the fifth richest person in Thailand with an estimated net worth of $4.9 billion.

+Leicestershire Police said a team from the Department for Transport’s Air Accidents Investigations Branch had taken charge of the investigation into the cause of the crash.

 Freelance photographer Ryan Brown was covering the game and saw the helicopter clear the stadium before it crashed, the BBC reported.